kaixxx/noScribe/README.md

 - The "Queue" tab in the main window shows a list of all jobs as well as their state and progress.
 - If you start a new job while another is still running, the new job will wait in the queue to be processed afterwards.
-- To start multiple jobs at once with the same settings, select as many files files as you want in the audio file dialog.
+- To start multiple jobs at once with the same settings, select as many files as you want in the audio file dialog.
 The output files will be named automatically.
 Use the "Save transcript as" dialog to select a different output folder if needed.
 Otherwise, the transcripts will be stored in the same folders as the audio.
 - The job buttons:
     - `X` Deletes a job from the list or cancels a running one.
     - `✔` Opens the transcript in the included editor.
 This also works for unfinished transcripts in case of an error or if the job was canceled by the user.